Hilbert property for low-genus families and degree-one del Pezzo surfaces: Introduction

 The arithmetic complexity of del Pezzo surfaces is notionally governed by the degree $d = (-K_X)^2 \in \{1,\dots,9\}$.
 Let $X/k$ be a degree-$d$ del Pezzo surface over a Hilbertian field $k$ with a rational point.
 For $d \geq 5$, such $X$ is rational \cite[Thm.~9.4.29]{POO}; as the Hilbert property is a birational invariant of smooth varieties, Hilbert's original result then implies the Hilbert property.
 The Hilbert property is established for $d = 4$ in work of the second author \cite{STR}.
 Previous joint work of the authors \cite{DSW} establishes the Hilbert property when $d = 2$ and $X/k$ contains a rational point outside a closed subset of $X$.
 This result immediately implies the Hilbert property for $d = 3$ \cite[Cor.~3.7]{DSW}.

 When $d = 1$, the first two authors \cite{DS} proved the Hilbert property when $k$ is a number field and $X$ possesses a general conic fibration.
 Little is known about rational points on minimal degree-one del Pezzo surfaces with no conic fibration, which are those of Picard rank 1.
 Desjardins and the third author \cite{DW} proved density of rational points for an infinite family of del Pezzo surfaces of degree one.
-This was generalized by Nijgh \cite{NIJ}.
-Salgado and van Luijk \cite{SvL} proved that the collection of $\mathbb{Q}$-rational del Pezzo surfaces with dense rational points is dense in a parameter space for real del Pezzo surfaces, following earlier work over $\mathbb{Q}$ of V\'arilly-Alvarado \cite{VA}, Ulas \cite{ULA1,ULA2}, Ulas and Togb\'e \cite{UT} and Jabara \cite{JAB}.
+The surfaces in this family are endowed with a family of low-genus curves contained (non-linearly) in $|{-3K_S}|$.
+It is this family of curves that Desjardins and the third author use to prove density.
+Nijgh \cite{NIJ} later generalized the work \cite{DW} by enlarging the family of surfaces to which the method can be applied.
+Salgado and van Luijk \cite{SvL} proved that $\mathbb{Q}$-rational del Pezzo surfaces with dense rational points are dense in a parameter space for real del Pezzo surfaces, following work of V\'arilly-Alvarado \cite{VA}, Ulas \cite{ULA1,ULA2}, Ulas and Togb\'e \cite{UT} and Jabara \cite{JAB}.

-The primary result of this paper is the following.
+The primary result of this paper is the proof of the Hilbert property for the family of surfaces for which Nijgh proves Zariski-density of rational points.

 \begin{theorem} Let $K$ be a field finitely generated over $\mathbb{Q}$.
 Let $a_4(u) = au + b,a_6(u) = cu^2 + du + e \in K[u]$ be polynomials and $f(t) := f_3t^3 + f_2 t^2 + f_1 t + f_0 \in K[t]$ be a cubic polynomial.
 Let $S \subset \mathbb{P}(2,3,1,1)$ be the surface given by